Turner Colours Brnad wanted to make gouache as easily and widely used as acrylic colors so they came up with acrylic gouache in early 80s.

 With its wide spectrum of colors, opacity, smooth application, and the durability of acrylics, these paints are an excellent addition to any artist’s toolkit.

-I do believe however, that many professional painter switch to Holbein at some point.
+I do believe, however, that many professional painters switch to Holbein at some point.